otownsend455/otownsend455/README.md

 ## Hi there!
 Welcome to my GitHub.

 Note to reader...
-- Both ATM and image classification projects are private repositories.
+- the image classification project repository is private.
 Please contact me (via email listed below) for full access.

 About me...
 - :mortar_board: University of Toronto student